-- If you have more years of study to come, and are looking for a Part-time role which will challenge you and help develop your leadership skills, then being a Faculty Officer is for you. - If you're interested then you can talk to the Representation Team at any time of year, and we'll be happy to give you some more information.
+If you have more years of study to come and are looking for a Part Time role which will challenge you and help develop your leadership skills, then being a Faculty Officer is for you.
+Elections for the role usually happen in October, but if you're interested then you can talk to the Representation team at any time of year and we'll be happy to give you some more information.